-Strand of Musical Learning National Curriculum Expectations for all pupils Charanga Response for Y5 KS2/ages 9-10 Expectations for the end of Upper KS2 Charanga Response to assessing end of Upper KS2 Expectations Musical Activities: a.
+Strand of Musical Learning National Curriculum Expectations for all pupils Charanga Response for Y6 KS2/ages 10-11 Expectations for the end of Upper KS2 Charanga Response to assessing end of Upper KS2 Expectations Musical Activities: a.
 Games b.
 Singing c.
 Playing d.
 Improvisation e.
 Composition Learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence.
 Understand and explore how music is created, produced and communicated, including through the interrelated dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.
 Have the opportunity to progress to the next level of musical excellence. a.
 Games: Games and Flexible Games.
-The children will have an understanding of how pulse, rhythm and pitch work together to create music through Warm-up Games. b.
-Singing: Understand more about preparing to sing songs/raps together in a group/ensemble, sometimes in parts and confidently. c.
+A deeper understanding of how pulse, rhythm and pitch work together to create music through Warm-up Games. b.
+Singing: Understand with greater depth about preparing to sing songs/raps together in a group/ensemble, sometimes in parts and confidently. c.
 Playing Instruments: Use glocks, recorders or band instruments.
-Play together with confidence and understanding in a band or ensemble. d.
-Improvisation: Know and understand that when you make up your own tune or rhythm it's called improvisation.
+Play together with more confidence and deeper understanding in a band or ensemble. d.
+Improvisation: Understand with greater depth that when you make up your own tune or rhythm it's called improvisation.
 Have the knowledge and understanding that an improvisation is not written down or notated.
 If written down in any way or recorded, it becomes composition. e.
-Composition: Know and understand that composition is creating your own melody within given boundaries.
+Composition: Understand with greater depth that composition is creating your own melody within given boundaries.
 It can be notated or recorded in some way.
 Children will be taught to: Improvise and compose music for a range of purposes using the interrelated dimensions of music.
 Listen with attention to detail and recall sounds with increasing aural memory.
 Use and understand staff and other musical notations.
 Play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression.
 See 'End of Key Stage Expectations' document in the Assessment Framework.

-Specific Teaching/Learning and Outcomes for Year 5: 2.
+Specific Teaching/Learning and Outcomes for Year 6: 2.
 Musical Activities a.
 Games